Mumon (無門) means No Gate

 Why?
 Much of what is taught today is misinterpreted from the original teachings.
 The misunderstandings have perpetuated to such a large of a degree, that karate instruction is referred to as a lost art, when it is not.

 The Karate being taught today often doesn't resemble that which Mr. Honda learned at Waseda from the Funakoshi line of Mr. Shibuya, Mr. Egami, Mr. Okuyama, and others.

-It is clear that the inaccuracies being taught today are having a seriously compromising effect on its quality and effectiveness.
+Although every practitioner has the right to his/her interpretation, it is clear that many inaccuracies being taught today are having a seriously compromising effect on its quality and effectiveness.